 Save Money on Food

 You are allowed to take food into a Blue Jays game.
-The only request from the team is that you have it in some sort of bag or container (to avoid mess?) and no glass or cans (to avoid idiots).
+The only request from the team is that you have it in some sort of bag or container (to avoid mess?) and no glass or cans (to avoid more scandalous trash-throwing incidents).
 Rogers Centre also permits non alcoholic beverages to be brought in if they are 20 oz or less.